iotexpert/cy8ckit-032-oled/README.md

 These configuration files use the PSoC 6 SDK HAL to setup an I2C and write to the display.

+## Example Code
+This code will initailize the BSP, then display "Hello World" in the middle.

 ```
 #include "cybsp.h"
 #include "GUI.h"